 - Go for an online account.
 An easy way to increase your savings is by putting it into a high-yield savings account or money market account.
 Both options offer a boost in earnings with minimal effort, but they are also highly liquid, meaning you can easily access them without a penalty in case an emergency arises.

 - Retirement accounts offer tax advantages.
-The contributions you make in a traditional 401(k), for example, aren’t taxed when you invest the money, and you might also get a matching contribution from your employer.
+The contributions you make in a traditional 401(k), whether from a new account or a 401(k) rollover for example, aren’t taxed when you invest the money, and you might also get a matching contribution from your employer.
 The money itself takes advantage of compounding interest.
 If you save 10 percent to 15 percent of each paycheck, including any match, you’ll be on track.
 Your emergency savings, meanwhile, is funded with after-tax money that earns barely any return at all.

-- It’s okay to start small.
+- It’s OK to start small.
 The important part is that you’re thinking about your financial future.
 As you progress in your career and become more financially stable, you can increase your contributions.

 Prioritize your savings goals